alphagov/government-service-design-manual/service-manual/users/user-research/guerillatesting.md

 ##GDS Example

 16 teenagers evaluated the National Citizen Service website.
-Sessions were conducted in the canteen of a Further Education college in Nottingham.
+Sessions were conducted in the canteen of a further education college in Nottingham.
 Usability and editorial findings were discovered and quickly fed back to the development teams.
 The whole process took 2 days.